josh-works/intermediate_ruby_obstacle_course/nokogiri/readme.md

   children = [ # on and on and on
 ```

-### Challenge: Get all the tires belonging to 'http://aliceautoparts.com/'
+> Get all the tires belonging to 'http://aliceautoparts.com/'

 Intended result: